dpenkler/ALPS/README.md

 ```
 3) Building the executable:

-There ar a number of capabilities that can be activated by setting the capability identifier to 1 on the  **make** command line
+There are a number of capabilities that can be activated by setting the capability identifier to 1 on the  **make** command line
 ```
 GRAF    enable graphics integration with EZWGL
 INSTCON enable gpib instrument control